Malta in the Eurovision Song Contest 2006: Opportunity 2

+Opportunity 2 was the first phase of the national final format developed by PBS to select its entry for the Eurovision Song Contest 2006.
+Artists that have never competed in Malta Song for Europe were able to submit their entries for the competition between 18 August 2005 and 14 September 2005.
+Thirty-six songs were chosen to compete in the semi-final which consisted of nine shows between 8 October 2005 and 17 December 2005 with four songs being presented in each show.
+Ten entries qualified to compete in the final on 7 January 2006 where two songs, as decided by a public televote, qualified for Malta Song for Europe 2006.
+All shows were broadcast during the programme Showtime ma' Aceline on Television Malta (TVM), hosted by Moira Delia and Manuel Xuereb.

 Malta Song for Europe 2006

-Malta Song for Europe 2006 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2006.
+Malta Song for Europe 2006 was the second phase of the national final format developed by PBS to select its entry for the Eurovision Song Contest 2006.
 The competition was held on 4 February 2006 at the Mediterranean Conference Centre in the nation's capital city of Valletta.
-The show was hosted by Eileen Montesin, Josef Bonello and Lou Bondi and broadcast on Television Malta (TVM) as well on the website di-ve.com.
+The show was hosted by Eileen Montesin, Josef Bonello and Lou Bondi and broadcast on Television Malta (TVM) as well as on the website di-ve.com.

-Format

-The competition consisted of eighteen songs competing in the final on 4 February 2006 where the results were determined exclusively by public televoting.
-Two of the songs were selected through the competition Opportunity 2, broadcast during the TVM programme Showtime between 8 October 2005 and 9 December 2005 and consisted of thirty-six competing songs.
-In the event of technical difficulties in the televoting system, the results were determined by the votes of back-up judges.